Search programs

 To provide expert advice, Michelle Pickett, the director of Northern Illinois University’s Academic Advising Center, has lent her perspective on the value of a marketing degree and what students should consider when applying to and attending online marketing programs.

-Online Marketing Degree Program Overview
+What You Can Expect From an Online Marketing Degree Program

 Online programs usually offer both asynchronous and synchronous learning.
 Asynchronous learning provides flexibility, allowing students to access materials and complete assignments at their own pace.
 Synchronous learning involves real-time interaction, ideal for those seeking structured engagement and collaboration.